-- X Maximum number of employees permitted in facility to maximize physical distancing is: 100 - X Maximum number of students permitted in facility to ensure that no more than 10% of the total student body at any one time and to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 57 - X Measures are in place to ensure physical distancing of students on school busses.
-These include (check all that apply): - X A maximum of one child is permitted per bus seat. - X Use of alternating rows.
+- X Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is:100 - X Maximum number of students permitted in facility to ensure that no more than 10% of the total student body at any one time and to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 96

+- X Measures are in place to ensure physical distancing of students on school busses.
+These include (check all that apply): - X A maximum of one child is permitted per bus seat. - X Use of alternating rows. - X Additional measures in use to ensure physical distancing (Check all that apply):